- Fee assured

 I am a Registered Counselling Psychologist offering psychological therapy to individuals, couples and adolescents, primarily utilising Acceptance and Commitment Therapy, which is a highly effective variant of cognitive behavioural therapy.
 I see people for a range of issues, including adjustment issues, serious illness, life stress and crisis, anxiety, depression, bereavement, relationship problems, and personal development.
 I welcome clients for whom previous courses of therapy - including traditional CBT - have not been effective.

 My qualifications are diverse, as I am a chartered counselling psychologist in the UK, originally a clinical psychologist by training in my native United States, and an accredited psychotherapist, having done additional Masters training in this discipline.
-After serving as the Director of American Psychotherapy Associates, Ltd. for six years, I now operate as an independent practitioner.
-The breadth and depth of my training and experience assist me in adapting my approach to suit the individual client.
+After serving as the Director of American Psychotherapy Associates, Ltd. for six years, I now operate as Nautilus Psychology Ltd. The breadth and depth of my training and experience assist me in adapting my approach to suit the individual client.

 My Academic and Professional Affiliations

-Until August 2017 I was Head of Programmes for Counselling Psychology at Regent's University in the School of Psychotherapy and Psychology; I am currently on writing sabbatical.
-I am an active researcher with numerous journal articles and book chapters both underway and already in the public domain.
+Until August 2017 I was Head of Programmes for Counselling Psychology at Regent's University in the School of Psychotherapy and Psychology.
+I am still a Visiting Lecturer for various universities and active in the Division of Counselling Psychology.
+I am an active researcher and writer with numerous journal articles and book chapters both underway and already in the public domain.

 Areas of interest

-Obsessive-compulsive disorder (OCD); Stress related disorders; Cognitive behaviour therapy (CBT); Chronic fatigue syndrome (previously ME); Chronic pain; Relationship problems; Anxiety disorders; Bereavement; Depression; Post traumatic stress disorder (PTSD)
+Obsessive-compulsive disorder (OCD); Stress related disorders; Cognitive behaviour therapy (CBT); Chronic fatigue syndrome (previously ME); Chronic pain; Relationship problems; Anxiety disorders; Bereavement; Depression; Post traumatic stress disorder (PTSD); Work stress; Interpersonal conflict; Coaching; Mediation

 From 2011-2013 I served as the Research Lead for the British Psychological Society's Division of Counselling Psychology, promoting generation and dissemination of high-quality research.
 My own research involves psychological issues associated with digital-age technologies (e.g., bereavement and social networking sites); the psychology of death, dying and bereavement; and the professional practice of counselling psychology.